Tohoma/Parkit/README.md

 This application is the intellectual property of PARKIT.
 This application also serves as Peyton K. Cross' 402 project taught by professor BJ Johnson.

 #Acknowledgements
-This application is the brain child of Leo and Erik.
-Without them this app would not be in existance.
+This application was originally the brain child of Joseph Screen and Erik Rogne.
+I am proud to have worked with them to bring this idea into a reality.
 If you would like to contact us you can email us at (insert generic company email here).
 I would also like to acknowledge Prof. BJ Johnson as without the class and his teachings this application would not have existed.